Reusing Previous Computations

 self.height.set(max_ascent + max_descent)

 As a result of these changes, every layout object field is now protected.
 Just like before, make sure all uses of these fields use read and get and that your browser still runs, including during contenteditable.
-You will likely need to now fix a few uses of height and y inside Frame and Tab, like for clamping scroll offsets.
+You will likely now need to fix a few uses of height and y inside Frame and Tab, like for clamping scroll offsets.

 Just before writing this section, IThis is Chris speaking. spent weeks weeding out some under-invalidation bugs in Chrome’s accessibility code.
 At first, the bugs would only occur on certain overloaded automated test machines!
 It turns out that on those machines, the HTML parser would yieldIn a real browser, HTML parsing doesn’t happen in one go, but often is broken up into multiple event loop tasks.
 This leads to better web page loading performance, and is the reason you’ll often see web pages render only part of the HTML at first when loading large web pages (including this book!). more often, triggering different and incorrect rendering paths.
 Deep bugs like this take untold hours to track down, which is why it’s so important to use robust abstractions to avoid them in the first place.